 You bet there’s a reason for that!

 Nestled in a sandy piece of heaven, Kathisma has cyan hued waters, ideal for swimming!
 This beautiful beach is surrounded by lush green mountains that create an exotic scenery.
-Behind the beach, you’ll find a wide selection of hotels, cafes, and restaurants, where you can enjoy a meal after a long day of swimming and sunbathing.
+Behind the beach, you’ll find a wide selection of accommodation, cafes, and restaurants, where you can enjoy a meal after a long day of swimming and sunbathing.

 4. Palaiokastritsa beach in Corfu Greece